jeremymarch/hopliteKB-LibreOffice/README.md

 To create the extension from source code, clone this repository.
 Now zip the contents of the **hoplitekb-ext** folder into a zip file and rename the zip **hoplitekb.oxt**.
 Be sure not to include the enclosing folder itself, i.e. hoplitekb-ext, in the zip file or the extension will fail to load.
 From the terminal, these steps can be easily combined by running **_zip -r ../hoplitekb.oxt \*_** from inside the hoplite-ext folder.
 Install hoplitekb.oxt in LibreOffice as above.

 ## Use:
 Add polytonic Greek diacritics by first typing a Greek vowel (or rho).
 Next, while holding Control (Command on Mac), press a key 1-9 to toggle on/off diacritics.
-Respectively, the 1-9 keys are bound to:
+The 1-9 keys are bound to:
-> 1. rough breathing, 2. smooth breathing, 3. acute, 4. grave, 5. circumflex, 6. macron, 7. breve, 8. iota subscript, and 9. diaeresis.
+1. rough breathing
+2. smooth breathing
+3. acute
+4. grave
+5. circumflex
+6. macron
+7. breve
+8. iota subscript
+9. diaeresis

 The key bindings can be changed in the file Accelerators.xcu; then rezip the extension and reinstall.

 ## Why a LibreOffice extension?
 Why not offer this functionality system-wide?